 Grants and contracts accounting (post award basics training) – This instructor led training is offered several times a year and is designed for employees with less than one year of experience working with sponsored programs.
 The session provides those who are new to research administration an overview of grants and contracts policies and procedures and commonly used Banner forms.
 Completion of the Banner Basic Navigation on-line course in Talent@VCU is recommended prior to attending this training.
 Register for upcoming post award basics training sessions via Talent@VCU.

-Effort reporting (intermediate) – This training is designed for effort coordinators with more than one year of experience working with effort and/or ECC.
+Effort reporting (advanced) – This training is designed for effort coordinators with more than one year of experience working with effort and/or ECC.
 The session provides a more detailed view of effort reporting, ECC and compliance.
 Register via Talent@VCU.

 Getting started in research administration guide

 This guide summarizes the many training opportunities and online resources offered by Sponsored Programs and Grants and Contracts Accounting.
 It is designed to acclimate those new to research administration and provides course descriptions, as well as registration instructions.